ziriraha/snieves-donana-benchmark/src/README.md

 ```bash
 docker compose up --build -d
 ```
+Optionally, you can use `--scale celery=3` to scale the celery to use 3 workers, which can help with performance when processing large datasets.
+And the `config.toml` file can be modified to add more workers for the flask app.
+These actions will consume more resources.

 To populate the database, open a shell in the flask app container and run the init-db command:
 ```bash